Cincinnati-Design-LAB/architour/content/buildings/aronoff-center-for-design-college-of-design-architecture-art-and-planning-daap.md

 public_access: The building is open to the public.
 architect: Eisenman Architects
 associate_architect: Lorenz & Williams
-original_function: College of art, architecture, design and planning.
+original_function: 'College of art, architecture, design and planning.'
 unique_features: >-
   Purportedly the design of the building was meant to demonstrate the power of architecture to the students.
 Eisenman stated that vertical spaces were